StonlyHQ/StonlySdk/README.md

 ### Events Listening

-To be able to listen to events you need to create listener object and define to which events you want to listen and which completion block should be called if even should happen.
-Events you can listen to:
+To be able to listen to events you need to create listener object and define which events you want to listen to and which completion block should be called if an event should happen.
+Events you can listen to are:

 - currentStep
 - currentSteps